 If you’re worried that your child is putting on too much weight, talk to his or her doctor.
 The doctor will consider your child’s history of growth and development, your family’s weight-for-height history, and where your child lands on the growth charts.
 This can help to determine if your child’s weight is in an unhealthy range or not.
 In case your child is advised to lose weight, it should be done with utmost care and caution.
 Parents must create a safe and sensitive weight loss plan in consultation with their pediatrician or dietitian or nutritionist.
 This is because a random weight loss plan can hamper the kid’s nutrition, growth and stress levels.

 Food sources that can help to reduce obesity in children:

-Fruits and vegetables: Fruits and vegetables are loaded with vitamins, minerals, antioxidants and fiber.
-Fruits contain natural sugar, have a low energy density and take a while to chew.
+Fruits and veggies are loaded with vitamins, minerals, antioxidants and fiber.
+It contain natural sugar, have a low energy density and take a while to chew.
 In addition, fiber in the fruits helps to block sugar from being released too quickly in the bloodstream.
 Encourage your child to eat fruits for snacks in place of chips/crackers and other packed foods.
 Vegetables are high in fiber, which help to fill you up.
 Since fiber takes a while to digest, it prevents child from overeating.
 Stir fry vegetables and salads are good options to be included in your child’s meal.